Sigrid API documentation

 Security and reliability findings

-Sigrid’s REST API provides two endpoints to get security or reliability findings for a system:
+Sigrid’s REST API provides two endpoints to get all open security or reliability findings for a system:

 The parameters {customer} and {system} refer to your Sigrid account name and system ID respectively.